-The classic love triangle rom-com, Billy Wilder's Sabrina stars Audrey Hepburn as Sabrina, the daughter of a chauffeur who grew up living “just above the garage” on the Larrabee estate.
+The classic love triangle rom-com, Billy Wilder's Sabrina stars Audrey Hepburn as Sabrina, the daughter of a chauffeur who grew up living "just above the garage" on the Larrabee estate.
 After studying in Paris for two years, she returns home an elegant young woman and immediately earns the attention of the two Larrabee brothers — playboy David (William Holden) and the level-headed Linus (Humphrey Bogart).
-The film was nominated for six Oscars, including Best Director, and won the Oscar for Best Costume Design (the legendary 8-time Oscar winner Edith Head).
+The film was nominated for six Oscars, including Best Director, and won the Oscar for Best Costume Design (the costume designer was the legendary, 8-time Oscar winner Edith Head).

 Marilyn Monroe delivers one of the iconic performances of her career in Howard Hawks' Gentlemen Prefer Blondes, playing a ditsy but sweet showgirl, Lorelei Lee, who embarks on a cruise with her best friend, Dorothy Shaw (Jane Russell).
 The film features Monroe's famous interpretation of "Diamonds Are a Girl’s Best Friend."

-Mike Nichols’ Working Girl features Melanie Griffith as a secretary, Tess, who, after a strange series of events, decides to pretend to be her boss (Sigourney Weaver).
+Mike Nichols' Working Girl features Melanie Griffith as Tess, a secretary who decides to pretend to be her boss (Sigourney Weaver) after a strange series of events.
 Along the way, Tess refines her fashion choices, earns confidence, and falls in love with businessman Jack Trainer (Harrison Ford).
 The film received six Oscar nominations, including Best Picture, and won the Oscar for Best Original Song (Carly Simon's "Let the River Run").

 Always Be My Maybe may have only been released in 2019, but it has all the makings of a classic: hilarious and relatable leads in Ali Wong and Randall Park — who wrote their script with Michael Golamco — a juicy friends-to-lovers couple, an impeccable soundtrack featuring both original and iconic songs, and one of the best "stars playing themselves" performances by Keanu Reeves.

 All's fair in Love and Basketball.
 This beloved classic stars Sanaa Lathan and Omar Epps as Monica and Quincy, respectively, two aspiring basketball players who share a passion for the game of basketball on the court, and eventually a love for each other.
-From childhood to adulthood, the film follows the pair through life's ups and downs -- and how they come together when their shared dreams threaten to tear them apart.
+From childhood to adulthood, the film follows the pair through life's ups and downs, and portrays how they come together when their dreams threaten to tear them apart.

-The Amy Heckerling classic Clueless, a modern retelling of Jane Austen’s Emma set in the world of privileged Beverly Hills teenagers, helped to define the ‘90s.
-The film follows Cher (Alicia Silverstone), a somewhat vain, but well-meaning queen bee who learns to look outside of herself and gains a better understanding of the world.
+The Amy Heckerling classic Clueless, a modern retelling of Jane Austen's Emma set in the world of privileged Beverly Hills teenagers, helped to define '90s teen movies.
+The film follows Cher (Alicia Silverstone), a somewhat vain, but well-meaning queen bee who learns to look outside of herself and eventually gains a better understanding of the world.
 The charming, coming-of-age teen comedy, which is now a time capsule of the decade it portrayed, is a must-see.

 The Big Sick put a smart, timely spin on the rom-com genre.
 Part coming-of-age story, part meet the parents situational comedy, The Big Sick received an Oscar nomination for Best Original Screenplay — pretty romantic considering screenwriters Emily V. Gordon and Kumail Nanjiani based their script on their actual love story.